Aftercare

 Aftercare:

-• When the tattoo begins to scab/peel, switch over to an unscented, water-based lotion (during week 2 and onwards).
+The tattoo will begin to scab/peel during week 2 and onwards.
 This is usually when the tattoo becomes itchy so don't scratch at it and don't pick at it or it will damage the tattoo.
-If the itchiness becomes unbearable, you can lightly pat the tattoo, that usually helps relieve some of the itch.
+If the itchiness becomes unbearable, you can lightly pat the tattoo or apply lotion, that usually helps relieve some of the itch.

 Things to avoid: